doctrine/orm/docs/en/tutorials/getting-started.rst

     $ php vendor/bin/doctrine orm:schema-tool:create

-At this point no entitiy metadata exists in `src` so you will see a message like "No Metadata Classes to process." — we'll add a Product entity and metadata soon.
+At this point no entitiy metadata exists in `src` so you will see a message like "No Metadata Classes to process."
+Don't worry, we'll create a Product entity and corresponding metadata in the next section.

-You should be aware that during the development process you'll need to keep the database schema in sync with changes to your Entities metadata.
+You should be aware that during the development process you'll periodically want to synchronize your database schema with your Entities metadata.

 You can easily recreate the database:

 ::